hawkticehurst/musician-meetup/README.md

 ### Infrastructure

-Users will interact exclusively with our Web UI NGINX Docker container––hosted on an AWS EC2 instance.
+Users interact exclusively with our Web UI NGINX Docker container––hosted on an AWS EC2 instance.
 The web interface container interacts with our backend docker network––hosted on a separate EC2 instance.

 The API Gateway Service, accessed via a REST API on port 443, is the singular entry point of our backend.
 The Gateway Service is predominantly responsible for authenticating users, facilitating communication with all the other microservices in our backend, and creating and storing active WebSocket connections for each user who has a chat open.
 New user data created by this service is stored using the MySQL database, accessed on port 3306.
 New session data is stored in the Redis database, accessed on port 6379.